 Aicon Art New York is delighted to present Travel Log, the recent solo exhibition by a stalwart of Indian Contemporary Art Nataraj Sharma, his second solo exhibition in North America and his first in New York in over a decade.

-The exhibition is comprised of monumental canvases that document Sharma's travels around India and its vicinity, and which explore the relationships between urbanization, landscapes and the human presence at the interstices of modernity.
-Sharma is constantly exploring, expanding, and evolving these images so they add new connotations and dimensions to that which was already familiar.
-His fascination with the industrial is vividly on display in these works.
+The exhibition is comprised of monumental canvases that document Sharma's travels around India and its vicinity, exploring the relationships between urbanization, landscapes and the human presence at the interstices of modernity.
+Sharma is constantly expanding and evolving these images so that they add new connotations and dimensions to that which was already familiar.

 Sharma's images are incisive commentaries on perception and experience.
 Largely-barren, broody, yet visually dramatic, these landscapes allude to the unpredictable confluence of nature, civilization and industrialization.
-Sharma captures this milieu by distilling complex images to their essential elements.
+The artist captures this milieu by distilling complex images to their essential elements.
 These elements along with an intelligent critique of human intrusion in the natural world are a connecting thread within his oeuvre.
-As writer Nicole Rudick has observed on some of Sharma's previous work: Many of the artists landscapes are churning, chaotic abstractions in which exterior sites appear as aberrant and unlikely environments for life, denuded by the ravages of progress, empty and sullen.
+As writer Nicole Rudick has observed on some of Sharma's previous work:

+Many of the artists landscapes are churning, chaotic abstractions in which exterior sites appear as aberrant and unlikely environments for life, denuded by the ravages of progress, empty and sullen.

 Evoking the frenzy of construction found in many urban Indian cities, the artist's scale - both in his canvases and installations - tends to be quite monumental.
 However, Sharma cautions us through his use of miniaturization within the works, gently mocking the idea of western modernity as a standard of cultural achievement.
 Combining two strands in Indian visual history, Sharma seeks to create a dialogue around the notion of historical progress and urban realities.
 The narrative tradition of figuration, with its focus on emerging middle-class aspirations, and the geometric abstraction of Indian modernist painters is suffused within his vocabulary.